OSHA Training FAQs

 OSHA Outreach Training Questions

 The OSHA Outreach Training Program teaches workers how to identify and avoid common safety and health risks in the workplace.
-We provide OSHA-authorized Outreach training to workers in construction and general industry.
+We provide OSHA-authorized Outreach training in English and Spanish to workers in construction and general industry.
 The 10-hour courses are designed for entry-level workers, and 30-hour courses are for supervisors or workers with safety responsibilities.

 Can I take OSHA Outreach training outside of the United States?